Financial-Times/ft-origami/docs/build-service.md

 The build service consumer *must* cache the output of any build service endpoint using standard HTTP caching rules, respecting the Cache-Control header, including taking advantage of circumstances in which it is permitted to deliver a stale response.

+## Availability strategy

+The build service will be highly available, and shared-nothing, so each node will be responsible individually for caching its own copy of the build bundles.
+Product developers will be expected to prime the build service cache before releasing their product to public traffic, but will not need to prime each node individually.
+New build service nodes coming online will take a copy of all existing bundles before being made available to the load balancer.

 ## API reference